unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 - reporting tool - progress on Impacts and Goals

+Business people tend to be much more engaged and make better decisions when prioritising at the level of goals and impacts rather than software features.

 Question: I'm working on a rewrite project...

 Answer: Pretend that I can give you the rewritten application right now.
 If that happens, whose behaviour will be easier to change?